rome/tools/website/src/_includes/docs/formatter.md

     INPUTS can be one or more filesystem path, each pointing to a single file or an entire directory to be searched recursively for supported files

 OPTIONS:
-    --write                       Write the output of the formatter to the files instead of printing the diff to the console --skip-errors                 Skip over files containing syntax errors instead of returning an error --indent-style <tabs|space>   Determine whether the formatter should use tabs or spaces for indentation (default: tabs) --indent-size <number>        If the indentation style is set to spaces, determine how many spaces should be used for indentation (default: 2)
+    --write                                  Write the output of the formatter to the files instead of printing the diff to the console
+    --skip-errors                            Skip over files containing syntax errors instead of returning an error --indent-style <tabs|space>              Determine whether the formatter should use tabs or spaces for indentation (default: tabs)
+    --indent-size <number>                   If the indentation style is set to spaces, determine how many spaces should be used for indentation (default: 2)
     --line-width <number>                    Determine how many characters the formatter is allowed to print in a single line (default: 80)
     --quote-style <single|double>            Determine whether the formatter should use single or double quotes for strings (default: double)
+    --quote-properties <as-needed|preserve>  Determine whether the formatter should preserve quotes in object properties (default: as-needed)
+    --stdin-file-path <string>                Mandatory argument to use when piping content via standard input, e.g. echo 'let a;' | rome format --stdin-file-path file.js
 ```

 ### Suppression